 Brunei Darussalam sees Germany as an important economic partner, both bilaterally and in the context of the dialogue between the Association of Southeast Asian Nations (ASEAN) and the European Union.
 The two countries have maintained uninterrupted diplomatic relations since Brunei Darussalam gained independence in 1984.
 The Federal Republic of Germany opened its embassy there in July 1985 in a ceremony presided over by then Foreign Minister Hans-Dietrich Genscher.
 Bilateral ties have been strengthened through a number of high-level visits, such as the visit by Germany’s then Federal Chancellor Helmut Kohl to Bandar Seri Begawan in 1997 and the state visit to Germany in 1998 by the Sultan and Yang Di-Pertuan of Brunei Darussalam, as well as further visits by the Sultan in 2002 and 2011 and the Crown Prince’s trip to Germany in 2006 to attend the FIFA World Cup.

 Germany’s then Foreign Minister Guido Westerwelle travelled to Brunei Darussalam in 2012 to attend the ASEAN-EU Ministerial Meeting.
 During this trip, he met with, among others, Brunei Darussalam’s then Minister of Foreign Affairs and Trade, Prince Mohamed Bolkiah.
 The two ministers had previously met at the 2010 ASEAN-EU Ministerial Meeting in Madrid.

 Other bilateral contacts were the talks held between Brunei Darussalam’s then Minister of Health Pehin Dato Adanan and Germany’s then Health Minister Philipp Rösler in Berlin in November 2010 and the visits to Bandar Seri Begawan by German Bundestag delegations in February 2007 and January 2011.

 In April 2013, the Federal Ministry of Health signed a memorandum of understanding with Brunei Darussalam’s Ministry of Health focusing on the further training of doctors and nursing staff.
 In the health care sector, Krankenhaus Nordwest in Frankfurt am Main has since 2010 been successfully assisting Brunei Darussalam in setting up a neurology clinic at the Jerudong Park Medical Centre (JPMC) on the outskirts of the capital city.
-The cooperation – which also includes the basic and further training of doctors and nursing staff – is to be expanded to other areas of medicine.
+The cooperation is to be expanded to other areas of medicine.
 In addition, German universities and the Universiti Brunei Darussalam are collaborating in various fields of research.